sebastian-nunez/stock-pulse/README.md

 2. **Set up the backend:**
    - Navigate to the backend directory: `cd server`
    - Install dependencies: `npm install`
-   - Update the enviroment variables: rename `.env.template` to `.env` and fill in variables
+   - Update the environment variables: rename `.env.template` to `.env` and fill in variables
    - Run the backend server: `npm run start`
 3. **Set up the frontend:**
    - Navigate to the frontend directory: `cd client`